Constitution of the Internationaler Verband für Deutsche Jagdterrier (IV-DJT) valid from 17.08.2018

 § 3 Membership

-- Membership of the IV-DJT is open to all German Hunting Terrier clubs responsible for the relevant country and acknowledged by the cynological parent associations, who fulfil the following requirements:
+- Membership of the IV-DJT is open to all German Hunting Terrier clubs responsible for the relevant country, who fulfil the following requirements:

 - Entry in the national club register or other credible confirmation of independence and objective autonomy